marcohern/car-dealer/README.md

 ### 3. Run Dev server

-Run `ng serve` to rin the dev server.
+Run `ng serve` to run the dev server.
 Navigate to `http://localhost:4200/` using your favorite browser.
 The app will automatically reload if you change any of the source files.

 ## Running tests